mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some factors that may impact accuracy?

 ## Calibration, Validation, and Testing
 - How do you calibrate/validate/test a sensor?
-Describe what you would want to test and design an experiement.
+Describe what you would want to test and design an experiment.
 - What are some things you want to validate in a sensor?
 - How do you characterize measurement error?
 What can you do with that information?